teleprint-me/py.gpt.prompt/docs/research/genesis.md

    aiming to maximize this "trade amount" in a prediction task.

-3. **Compounding Interest and Exponential Growth**: The formula `A = L * E * (1 + R / F)^E` has an exponential term, which naturally leads to the idea of exponential growth.
+3. **Compounding Interest and Exponential Growth**: The formula `A = L * (1 + R / F)^E` has an exponential term, which naturally leads to the idea of exponential growth.
 In machine learning, particularly in long-term sequence predictions or time series analysis, exponential growth factors can be crucial.
 This formula might be used to better model such data, or even as a custom loss function designed for those specific types of data.

 The equations for Label and Loss calculation can be considered as custom loss functions that model the task's complexity and change over epochs.